mflowgen/mflowgen/docs/ug-assertions.rst

 Assertion Scripts in mflowgen
 --------------------------------------------------------------------------

-When executing a step, mflowgen generates two scripts, ``mflowgen-check-preconditions.py`` and ``mflowgen-check-postconditions.py``, puts them in the build directory, and then runs these scripts before and after executing the step.
-At runtime if the postcondition check fails, re-running the step (e.g., ``make 4``) will only re-run the postcondition check.
-It will **not** re-execute the step.
+When executing a node, mflowgen generates two scripts, ``mflowgen-check-preconditions.py`` and ``mflowgen-check-postconditions.py``, puts them in the build directory, and then runs these scripts before and after executing the node.
+At run time if the postcondition check fails, re-running the node (e.g., ``make 4``) will only re-run the postcondition check.
+It will **not** re-execute the node.
 This gives you the chance to enter the sandbox and fix things until the postconditions pass.
 The build status will not be marked "done" until all postcondition checks pass.

 .. note::

-    To completely re-run a step, you should clean that step.
-For example if synthesis is step 4, ``make clean-4`` and ``make 4`` will do a clean rebuild of synthesis.
+    To completely re-run a node, you should clean that node.
+For example if synthesis is node 4, ``make clean-4`` and ``make 4`` will do a clean rebuild of synthesis.

 The two assertion scripts can also be run independently with pytest.
 The